Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 Amazon Oil and Gas Drilling: A Toxic Legacy

 There is no climate stability without the Amazon Rainforest.
-In the age of bushfires and species extinction, companies are extracting oil in the Amazon Sacred Headwaters region in Peru and Ecuador.
+In the age of bushfires and species extinction, companies are extracting oil all across the Amazon biome.
 With their projects, the oil companies are pushing the rainforest and its people to the brink.

 Read more